 The paint, glass (including rubber seals) and rear seats are original and in great shape.
 The Jeep even had the original Goodyear Suburbanite tires!
 The front seats had been recovered (professionally, it appears) by the first owner.
 I can see indentations in the "new" vinyl from what must be the original gray vinyl underneath the tops of the front seats.
 The front seat tops have the original springs inside.
 The bottoms were replaced by foam when they were recovered.
 I bought some gray vinyl paint and will color all the seats close to the original gray color.
 I won't paint the body due to its very nice original condition.
 There are wear marks and scratches on the body, but they add to the character of the Jeep.

 Besides removing the bumpers and the hand-rail, the only thing I've done to it is strip and paint the original rims, replace the original Goodyear Suburbanites with NDCC tires including the spare now on the right side (100K JPEG), wash it, wax it, and add a pintle hook so I could pull my new Jeep trailer.
 I got the trailer (150K JPEG) locally, from a guy who copied an old Jeep trailer with a 3 x 5 foot bed version.

-January 2009: I've removed the Ramsey 200R winch and I'm in the process of sanding and painting the front and rear bumpers.
+January 2009: I removed the Ramsey 200R winch and I'm in the process of sanding and painting the front and rear bumpers.
 The young man seated next to me is my son Steven, who died in 2011.
 I sold the Jeep soon after.

-Well, my fellow Jeep Fever sufferers, I didn't find the Fountain of Youth (though I do feel like a kid when I play with this thing!) and I haven't discovered the lost city of Atlantis, but I have made the mythical "barn find" that we all seek.
+Well, my fellow Jeep Fever sufferers, I didn't find the Fountain of Youth (though I did feel like a kid when I played with this thing!) and I haven't discovered the lost city of Atlantis, but I have made the mythical "barn find" that we all seek.
 My story just goes to show you that the barn find is still out there waiting for you.
 Just keep looking!

 Thanks to Mike for his story. -- Derek Redmond